Close-packing of equal spheres: Simple HCP lattice

+(r, r + √3r, r), (3r, r + √3r, r), (5r, r + √3r, r), ...

 The first sphere of this row only touches one sphere in the original row, but its location follows suit with the rest of the row.

 The next row follows this pattern of shifting the x-coordinate by r and the y-coordinate by √3.
 Add rows until reaching the x and y maximum borders of the box.

 In an A-B-A-B-... stacking pattern, the odd numbered planes of spheres will have exactly the same coordinates save for a pitch difference in the z-coordinates and the even numbered planes of spheres will share the same x- and y-coordinates.
 Both types of planes are formed using the pattern mentioned above, but the starting place for the first row's first sphere will be different.

 Using the plane described precisely above as plane #1, the A plane, place a sphere on top of this plane so that it lies touching three spheres in the A-plane.
 The three spheres are all already touching each other, forming an equilateral triangle, and since they all touch the new sphere, the four centers form a regular tetrahedron.
 All of the sides are equal to 2r because all of the sides are formed by two spheres touching.
 The height of which or the z-coordinate difference between the two "planes" is √6r2/3.
-This, combined with the offsets in the x and y-coordinates gives the centers of the first row in the B plane:
+This, combined with the offsets in the x and y-coordinates, gives the centers of the first row in the B plane: